 - Ability to work under pressure, make quick decisions, multi-task, etc.

 As a highly regulated military position, candidates are typically required to be US citizens.
-In addition, the military generally requires a high school diploma or a bachelor’s degree.
-This will be followed by military training and completing courses at a military tech school.
+Military service typically requires a high school diploma (or equivalent, such as a GED) or a bachelor’s degree.

-- 17C Cyber Operations Specialist – GoArmy: Learn skills in Computer Systems & Networks, Cyber Intelligence & Surveillance, and Defensive & Offensive Operations.
+- 17C Cyber Operations Specialist – GoArmy: Learn skills in Computer Systems and networks, Cyber Intelligence and surveillance, and Defensive and Offensive Operations.

 - Cyber Operations Program – Air Force Institute of Technology: Get an in-depth and comprehensive understanding of cyber operations.